isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion5">
     <label for="accordion5"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">Can the vouchers be shared with my household members?</span></label>
     <div>
- 			<p>Yes, the vouchers can be shared with your household members via the following method.
+ 			<p>The vouchers can be shared with your household members via the following method.
 			</p>

-<p>Click on “Share” button to copy the unique voucher link and paste into any preferred messaging apps e.g. SMS/ Whatsapp/ Telegram.
+<p>1.
+Click on “Share” button to copy the unique voucher link<br> 2.
+Paste into any preferred messaging apps e.g. SMS/ Whatsapp/ Telegram.
 Please refer to diagram below for illustration.
 			</p>
 			<p>
-				Recipients are advised to be careful with sharing unique voucher links with others, as this would allow them to spend the household’s vouchers.
+				Recipients are advised to be careful with sharing unique voucher links with others, as this would allow others to spend the household’s vouchers.
 To ensure that you safekeep your unique voucher links, we urge you to share only when necessary and to the right parties.
 We seek your understanding that there will be no reinstatement made for vouchers that were shared erroneously.
 			</p>
 		<p>
 			<table border="1" cellspacing="0" cellpadding="0">